 Transition Time and Vacations: The City Center WPA Program includes a five-day vacation/transition after completion of the initial three-month period.
 There is also a one-week vacation between practice periods.

-Continuing on in a Staff Position: Upon successful completion of the one-year WPA Program (two three-month apprenticeships and two practice periods), students are eligible to apply for a City Center staff position.
+Continuing on in a Staff Position: Upon successful completion of the two-year WPA Program, students are eligible to apply for a City Center staff position.
 A description of staff policy, benefits and stipend levels is available from the City Center director.

 How to Apply: Please fill out the program application and submit it, along with the $70 application fee and a recent photo, to the address found below.
 Work Practice Apprentice Application: PDF | Word